What are the two metabolic phases of drug metabolism?

 Show answer

-Synthetic reactions involving conjugation of the parent compound or its metabolite with glucuronic acid, acetic acid, or glycine.
+• conjugation of parent compound/its metabolite with glucuronic acid, acetic acid, or glycine

 How do Phase II reactions typically affect drug activity?